 Pattaya to Koh Samet

 The distance from Pattaya to Koh Samet is about 80km.
 There are several routes to get from Pattaya to Koh Samet, but there are only 2 options worth considering for most tourists:

 The Pattaya to Koh Samet journey takes roughly one hour 20 minutes and can cost around 2000b with a normal taxi.
-Agree the fare before you set off on your journey.
+You can book your taxi here

 There are several minibuses per day.
 The most well known are operated by Malibu tour and they often include their own boat in the price which will take you to Ao Vongduen on Samet.
 Please be aware that if your accommodation is not in Ao Vongduen, it’s better to arrange the ferry transfer yourself, then you can arrive at the more central port of Nadan.
 You can book this minibus through your hotel or one of the many travel agents in the city.

 Other options for travelling from Pattaya to Koh Samet include using big buses and baht buses.
 These options are often slow and complicated, therefore we only recommend the 2 options above.

 Another option is driving your own car, it’s a simple route on good roads, and all the piers in Ban Phe have car parking facilities that allow you to stay on the island for as long as you want.
 A typical daily fee for a Ban Phe car park is 100b.